Robust Pose Transfer with Dynamic Details using Neural Video Rendering: Related Work

-Some other approaches design elaborate pipelines based on image translation architectures for more general pose-guided person image synthesis.
-Ma \etal~\cite{PG} attempted to generate better details by conditioning on both reference images and pose labels. \cite{Dense_Intrinsic_Appearance_Flow, Deep_Motion_Transfer,First_Order_Motion_Model} assisted the process of image translation with flow information.
-LWGAN \etal~\cite{LWGAN} presented a novel warping strategy, which uses the projection of 3D models to tackle motion transfer, appearance transfer and novel view synthesis within a unified framework.
-Balakrishnan \etal~\cite{posewarp} segmented the human body into parts and spatially transformed them according to the target pose.
-However, these methods focus on synthesis of general human \YL{images} with low resolution, while ours aims to generate high fidelity \YL{person-specific} video.

 {\bf Human Image Synthesis based on Neural Rendering.} Some approaches performed human body synthesis by employing an explicit 3D representation and neural rendering.
-Dense pose transfer~\cite{densepose_transfer} combined neural rendering and deep neural synthesis via a blending module.
-Meanwhile, texture inpainting was utilised to ensure plausible results for the body parts occluded in the input image.
 Textured Neural Avatars~\cite{TNA} learned a full-body neural avatar by estimating an explicit texture map and mapping the input pose to a UV-coordinate image.
-As \emph{static} texture maps are used, most high-frequent details are consequently lost in the synthesized results.
-Note that Liu \etal~\cite{dynamic_texture} also proposed to predict dynamic texture depending on poses.
-However, they employed accurate 3D reconstructions captured by dedicated devices, which are not practical in most application scenarios.
-In this paper, we propose a part-based texture generator that can predict dynamic textures according to different input poses.
-Although no high-accuracy 3D reconstructions are involved in training process, it still generates realistic and detail-rich person images.
+As \emph{static} texture maps are used, most high-frequency details are consequently lost in the synthesized results.
+Liu \etal~\cite{dynamic_texture} also proposed to predict dynamic texture depending on poses.
+However, they employed accurate 3D reconstructions captured by dedicated devices, which are not practical in most application scenarios. \ytt{In this paper, a novel hybrid texture representation with a dynamic detail generation network is proposed for the realistic and detail-rich person image generation even without high-accuracy 3D reconstructions.}

-{\bf Video Synthesis.} A naive approach to video synthesis is through concatenating synthesized images frame by frame.
-However, without considering temporal consistency, it will inevitably bring flicker artifacts to generated videos.
-Early efforts on video synthesis attempted to improve continuity in the time domain via a recurrent neural network~\cite{videoGAN, mocoGAN}.
-To introduce more fine-grained controls, Chan \etal~\cite{everybody} adopted a conditional GAN~\cite{pix2pixHD} and predicted two consecutive frames together to obtain temporally coherent results.
-Wang \etal~\cite{vid2vid} proposed to add an optical flow module and a video discriminator to the off-the-shelf image translation network~\cite{pix2pixHD}, leading to an increased computational complexity.
-Here we introduce the temporal loss~\cite{temporal_loss} to the human video generation task, which achieves temporally consistent results without additional network modules.
+{\bf Video Synthesis.} \ytt{ Early efforts on video synthesis attempted to improve continuity in the time domain via a recurrent neural network~\cite{videoGAN, mocoGAN}.
+Wang \etal~\cite{vid2vid} appended an optical flow prediction module and a video discriminator to the off-the-shelf image translation network~\cite{pix2pixHD}.
+Here we introduce the temporal loss from~\cite{temporal_loss} to enforce the network to synthesize temporally consistent results inherently without additional network modules. }